WOnder93/ausearch-test/README.md

 This repository contains a set of tools intended for testing the `ausearch` program, which is part of the [audit-userspace](https://github.com/linux-audit/audit-userspace/) collection.

 ## Dependencies
 To use `ausearch-test` you need at least `gcc`, `bash` and audit userspace binaries and libraries of version 2.8 or above.
-On Fedora, you can install these by running:
+On Fedora, you can install these by running (on RHEL just replace `dnf` with `yum`):

 ```bash
 dnf install gcc bash audit audit-libs-devel